Review and road test of the Ford Kuga 1.5T EcoBoost

 Design and Build

 This improved Kuga features Ford's latest design language for a bolder, sportier look that's shared with the company's EcoSport compact SUV and Edge large SUV models.
 A large upper trapezoidal grille and a smaller lower grille are flanked by sleeker headlamps incorporating LED daytime running lights.
-Restyled taillights complete the changes, along with revised alloy wheels, available in 17, 18 or 19-inch rims.
+Restyled taillights complete the changes, along with stylish alloy wheels, available in 17, 18 or 19-inch rims.

 Inside, the updates are subtle, but quite effective.
 So the steering wheel and air-conditioning controls are more intuitive and feature fewer and more easily distinguishable buttons and switches, making the controls easier to recognise and navigate.
 The steering wheel is offered with optional heating to improve comfort in cold weather, while all automatic Kuga models now feature paddle-shift controls that enable drivers to manually select gears while keeping their hands on the wheel.

 Extra convenience features include an electronic parking brake that frees up room for improved storage in a centre console that now also features a storage area capable of accommodating a variety of bottles and cups.
 There's also a new USB connection point for integrating and charging mobile devices.
 Otherwise, things are much as before.
 Which means that inside, there's decent headroom all round and reasonable rear legroom too.
 Out back, there's a 438-litre boot.

 Market and Model